 3 steps against bullying

 1. Talk to someone.
 This can either be a friend/relative/boss or the bully themselves.
 Speaking to a counsellor may also be something to consider.

 2. Document all the incidents that occur, including when/where/who was involved and how it made you feel.
 This is useful for when you speak to someone but will also be needed if you decide to take legal action at a later date.

 3. Make a formal complaint - If you have spoken to someone and it has not resolved the situation the next step may be a formal complaint to the police, or if it occurs at work, follow the employer's grievance procedure or you can seek legal advice.

 There are a number of organisations that can offer further advice and information on bullying at any stage of the process, even if you are unsure of whether you are being bullied or not.
 You can also seek advice if you have noticed someone else being bullied.

-If you feel you are being bullied or are worried about someone else and need to talk to someone confidentially then you can contact Racing Welfare in the following ways:
+If you feel you are being bullied or are worried about someone else and need to talk to someone confidentially then you can contact Racing Welfare by calling us on

 Racing Welfare can provide a range of support from a listening ear to a referral with a local Welfare Officer or professional Counsellor.

 If you feel that you or someone else is being bullied in the workplace you can contact: